-When stuck pipe problems occur, you need to resolve this situation quickly.
-We have the technology, tools, and expertise to solve specific stuck-pipe problems safer and more economically.
+When stuck-pipe problems occur, you need to resolve the situation quickly.
+Baker Hughes has the technology, tools, and expertise to solve specific stuck-pipe problems safely and more economically.

 Our capabilities include several fit-for-purpose free-point indicator systems.
 Diagnostics logging determines a strategy or cause, consisting of the pipe-recovery log, noise, temperature, and other measurement services.
 We offer a wide variety of proven technology to cut or separate the free pipe from the downhole tubulars.

 These cutting services consist of back-off, chemical cutters, jet cutters, metal-severing tools, split-shot cutters, and the new Mechanical Pipe Cutter (MPC™).
-The MPC reduces logistical and environmental constraints, delivering precise downhole pipe cutting without ballistics or hazardous chemicals, reducing nonproductive time (NPT), risk, and intervention costs.
+The MPC reduces logistical and environmental constraints, delivering precise downhole pipe cutting without ballistics or hazardous chemicals, and reduces nonproductive time (NPT), risk, and intervention costs.